coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

 ### v1.6.3 - Upgrades 2.0 Patch 3
-- Improving buy button formatting in upgrades (making the packs and upgrades wider)
+- Improving buy button formatting in upgrades (making the packs and upgrades wider), by having less packs per row
 - Changing purchased indicator to not overflow the upgrade - maybe above will fix this issue

 ### v1.7 – Achievement Rewards